 NOTE: When INSERT is pressed, the new data is put in after the highlighted data.
-The CURSOR up, down, left, and right keys are used to select the item to search for.
+The CURSOR up, down, left, and right keys are used to select the highlighted item.
 The PAGE UP and PAGE DOWN keys move farther distances and the HOME and END keys go to the start or end of the program.
 All of these keys work in EDIT, MEM, and MDI modes.

 A comment can be edited without entering the entire comment again.
-Simply highlight the characters (by cursoring into the text) you wish to change, enter the new characters, and press ALTER.
-To add characters, move the cursor to where text is to be added, enter the new characters, and press INSERT.
-To remove characters, highlight the characters and press DELETE.
+Simply highlight the characters you wish to change, enter the new characters, and press ALTER.
+To add characters move the cursor to where text is to be added, enter the new characters, and press INSERT.
+To remove characters highlight the characters and press DELETE.
 Use the UNDO button to reverse any changes.
 The UNDO button will work for the last nine entries.

-After creating a program, the program number can be very easily changed by simply altering the Onnnnn on the first line.
-If the maximum number of programs is already present, the message "DIR FULL" will be displayed and the program cannot be created.
+After creating a program, the name can be very easily changed by simply altering the Onnnn on the first line.
+If the maximum number of programs are already present, the message "DIR FULL" will be displayed and the program cannot be created.